-Outages increase as Puerto Rico company crumbles amid crisis
+Outages increase as Puerto Rico utility crumbles amid crisis

+A recent increase in power outages is taking a heavy toll on Puerto Rico as the U.S. territory's heavily indebted public power company struggles to modernize crumbling equipment amid a deep economic crisis.

-SAN JUAN, Puerto Rico (AP) — Spoiled food.
+SAN JUAN, Puerto Rico — Spoiled food.
 Damaged appliances.
 Shuttered businesses.

 A recent increase in power outages is taking a heavy toll on Puerto Rico as the U.S. territory’s heavily indebted public power company struggles to modernize decades-old equipment that is crumbling amid a deep economic crisis.